House of Ascania: From 1212 to 1603

 In the 13th century, the Anhaltiner were among the elite in their region, i.e., the Anhalt area.
 However, their significance declined sharply in the 14th and 15th centuries, as evidenced by their reduced imperial political influence and marriage alliances.
 Like other imperial princes, the Askanier benefited from the Statutum in favorem principum, enacted in 1231 at the Worms Hoftag, which regulated the sovereign rights of princes.
 The first formation of lines in the present-day Anhalt region occurred through the land division of 1252 among the sons of Henry I of Anhalt.
 Henry II founded the Aschersleben line, Bernhard I the Bernburg line, and Siegfried I the Köthen line.
-Alongside Köthen, Dessau and Coswig were part of this Principality.
+Alongside Köthen, Dessau and Coswig were part of the principality.
 Dessau later gained significance as a residence.
 Ballenstedt belonged to Anhalt-Aschersleben and gave the Askanier their name as Counts of Ballenstedt.
 The family ruled the Principality of Anhalt-Aschersleben until 1315.
 The Askanier acquired the lordship of Zerbst in 1307 from the lords of Barby, which was last administered by Anhalt-Köthen; the Principality of Anhalt-Zerbst was established in 1396.

 Anhalt-Köthen was divided among the sons of John II, son of Albert II of Anhalt-Zerbst.
 The brothers Sigmund I, Albert III, and Waldemar III initially ruled jointly.
 Waldemar III died soon after, and in 1396, the Sigmundian line (Zerbst) and Albertine line (Köthen) emerged.
 Sigmund I received the land on the right bank of the Elbe, while Albert III received the land on the left bank.
 Albert III's sons Waldemar IV, Adolf I, and Albert IV had significant disputes with their cousin George I of Anhalt-Zerbst regarding possessions.
 The possessions were later redistributed.
 The Sigmundian line eventually gained partial ownership of the Albertine line, which ended at the beginning of the 16th century.
 The Bernburg branch expired in 1468, and its possessions passed to the Sigmundian line.